 1. Your CV needs to be up to date and short

-Having had great success in most applications, does not mean that I haven’t received the negative responses.
-I have dealt with that too, I just glanced at them and move on.
-Also being invited for an interview won’t always guarantee a job offer and I have also been through that process too.
-The job seekers game is tough and you have to be tougher and be willing to lift yourself up rejection after rejection until to get that job offer.
+Having had great success in most applications does not mean that I haven’t received the negative responses too.
+I have dealt with that too, I just learnt how to glance at them and move on.
+Don’t beat yourself up, there’s plenty of fish in the sea and someone who will likely be willing to take you on board, so don’t dwell on “why didn’t they pick me?” and worry about how to make the next application count.
+Also being invited for an interview won’t always guarantee a job offer.
+The job seekers’ game is tough and you have to be tougher and be willing to lift yourself up rejection after rejection until you get that job offer.

-A) It is good practice to have a standard CV that you updated every three to six months, that way you can add additional skills that you attain in your line of work or creativity.
-When you do apply for a specific job profile you can then tweak your CV to meet the requirements of the job.
-This is very important for job seekers to understand, that your CV is not a “one size fits all” glove, it is meant to speak directly to the role you are applying for.
+A) It is good practice to have a standard CV that you update every three to six months, that way you can add additional skills that you attain in your line of work or creativity.
+When you do apply for a specific job profile you can then tweak your CV to meet the requirements of the job and this makes CV editing much easier.
+It is also very important for job seekers to understand that your CV is not a “one size fits all” glove, it is meant to speak directly to the role you are applying for.
+Be sure to amend it accordingly to meet the skills required in the specific job advert.

-Example: If you are applying for a job as an administrator, maybe the short film you shot back in 2015 won’t be a necessary skill for the job tasks you are applying for, so you really want your CV to answer the desires of that job spec.
+Example: If you are applying for a job as an administrator, maybe the short film you shot back in 2015 won’t be a necessary skill for the job tasks you are applying for, so you really want your CV to answer the question on whether or not you fit the criteria.

 CV writing is not something we are taught and it is a skill you need to master.
-I went as far as taking a course on Future Learn (How Succeed at Writing Applications) to master my CV writing skills and cover letters.
+I went as far as taking a course on Future Learn (How to Succeed at Writing Applications) to master my CV writing skills and cover letters.
 This course also gave me access to CV templates that I could use as templates when drafting my own CV.
 The result?
 Success!
 My CVs have been winning since.
+Future Learn offers free online courses in a variety of disciplines, so you might want to sign up and start learning new skills.

 You may also contact the career center at your university for advice.
 For example, the University of Cape Town has a dedicated Career Services center that can assist students and staff members (not sure about the public, but you can check) with their CV writing.
 You can also go online to view some of their tips and advice on how to write a winning CV.